-The benefits are vast for Amazon employees accepted into Amazon Technical Academy, one of six training programs included in Upskilling 2025, Amazon’s $700 million commitment to equip more than 100,000 Amazon employees with new professional skills by 2025.
+The benefits are vast for Amazon employees accepted into Amazon Technical Academy, one of nine training programs included in Upskilling 2025, Amazon’s $1.2 billion commitment to equip more than 300,000 Amazon employees with new professional skills by 2025.

 Amazon Technical Academy trains employees in the essential skills needed to transition to entry-level software developer engineer roles at Amazon.
 The program requires no previous computer training from applicants, only a high school diploma or GED—and the fortitude to get through a rigorous nine-month, full-time program created by expert Amazon software engineers.

 Hundreds of Amazon employees have enrolled in Amazon Technical Academy since its launch in 2017.
-Amazon Technical Academy has placed 98% of its graduates into software development engineer roles within Amazon, with their salary and compensation packages increasing an average of 93%.
-Applicants accepted into the tuition-free program receive a stipend to cover living costs and a subsidy to maintain their benefits plan.
+Amazon Technical Academy has placed over 90% of its graduates into software development engineer roles within Amazon, with their salary and compensation packages increasing an average of 93%.

 As part of its commitment to provide career advancement opportunities for employees, the company invested more than $12 million into this program in 2020 alone.

 Ashley Rajagopal, a longtime Amazon employee who has held various roles across Amazon’s Consumer business, leads the program.
 She joined Amazon Technical Academy early on, as a small team of engineers and product managers evaluating whether Amazon could upskill employees into software engineering careers regardless of their tech skills or backgrounds.